-At the Center, Dr. Duffy oversees the NCCAM K24 mentoring and training program development in partnership with the Clinical and Translational Science Awards (CTSAs) program.
-She also serves on several NIH trans-agency workgroups, including serving as the Scientific Chair for the OD Division of Nutrition Research Coordination [DNRC] Probiotic and Prebiotic Working Group [PPWG] and the Office of Dietary Supplements Federal Working Group, the second generation Microbiome initiatives as well as on several interagency collaborative initiatives—with the U.S. Department of Agriculture Division of Agricultural Research Service and the U.S. Food and Drug Administration.
+Dr. Duffy also serves on several NIH trans-agency workgroups, including serving as the Scientific Chair for the OD Division of Nutrition Research Coordination [DNRC] Probiotic and Prebiotic Working Group [PPWG] and the Office of Dietary Supplements Federal Working Group, the second generation Microbiome initiatives, as well as on several interagency collaborative initiatives—with the U.S. Department of Agriculture Division of Agricultural Research Service and the U.S. Food and Drug Administration.